 Nuuly offers hundreds of iconic and hip brands.
-Nuuly is actually part of the URBN portfolio of brands, so it offers all of those beloved brands like Free People, as well as many others outside the portfolio.
+Nuuly is actually part of the URBN portfolio, which means they carry many items from their brands.
+A few of these brands include Urban Outfitters, Free People, Anthropologie, and others.

-If you’re one to love luxury, Rent the Runway is the perfect place for you.
+If you love luxury, Rent the Runway is the perfect place for you.
 They offer hundreds of top designers and high-end brands.

 The style of clothing you will find here is definitely catered towards more formal events and special occasions.
 It is also a great option for professional wear.

 One of the best aspects of Rent the Runway is the ability to try out luxury designers without breaking the bank.

 To find the main points of customer feedback, we scoured the internet for real reviews and opinions.
 Overall, customers say: